 Deadliness of the Virus

 In order to determine how deadly COVID-19 is, scientists must know how many people have been infected.
-As of April 19, 2020, more than 2,400,000 infections and 165,000 deaths have been reported worldwide making the death rate more than 6 percent.
+As of June 22, 2020, more than 9,000,000 infections and nearly 470,000 deaths have been reported worldwide making the death rate more than 6 percent.
 Epidemiologists caution however that there may be tens of thousands more who have been infected who may not have seen a doctor and others who were never tested.
 There may also be deaths that were not reported or not attributed to the coronavirus, making an estimate of fatality challenging.
-Case fatality appears to vary greatly from country to country: on April 17, 2020, the case fatality rate in the U.S. was ~4.5 percent, in Italy ~13 percent, and in South Korea ~2 percent.

 Data from South Korea reinforces previous reports from China showing that older adults are more likely to suffer severe complications and/or death from COVID-19.
 In South Korea as of April 19, 2020, a total of 10,661 infections have been confirmed, with no reported deaths in people under the age of 30.
 Older patients, however, were more likely to die from COVID-19.